shoptimax/oxidjson/README.md

 PHP >= 5.3 required.
 You need an installed OXID eShop and an admin account (or a user assigned to a special group) for login.
-The OXID module also creates two new user groups "OXJSON Full" and "OXJSON Read-only", so you can assign users to these groups which then can use the JSON interface with full (CRUD with POST, PUT, DELETE) access or read-only access (only GET allowed).
+The OXID module also creates two new user groups "OXJSON Full" and "OXJSON Read-only", so you can assign users to these groups which then can use the REST interface with full (CRUD with POST, PUT, DELETE) access or read-only access (only GET allowed).

 Copy "app/", "modules/", "oxrest/" and the other files to your shop root directory.